schoener-one/sugo-machine-application/HardwareAbstractionLayer/doc/README.md

 ### Filament heater

 The heater is used to heat the filament up to ~200°C for melting.
-To control the temperature the heater element contains a [NTC 100K 3950 temperature sensor](Hot_End_Heater/NTC-3950-100K.pdf).
+To control the temperature the heater element contains a [NTC-3950 100K temperature sensor](Hot_End_Heater/NTC-3950-100K.pdf).
 The temperature resistance values are listed in a [CSV list](Hot_End_Heater/NTC100K_3950.csv) file.

 ![Heater hot end](images/Long-Distance-J-Head-V6-Hot-End.jpg)